 The band have gone from strength to strength selling out multiple shows in their hometown and building a fan-base the old school way, relentlessly shaking venues in the UK with their explosive set.

-Invited to support their hero Peter Doherty on more than one occasion, along with sitting comfortably on multiple major festival lineups, the future is definitely bright for Dirty Laces.
+Invited to support their hero Peter Doherty on more than one occasion, along with sitting comfortably on multiple major festival line-ups, the future is definitely bright for Dirty Laces.

-Following up on their last single Back on the Line.
-Dirty Laces returned to the legendary Parr Street studios to record their latest single You.
-Since its release, the psychedelic rock anthem has been praised by BBC Radio 6’s Chris Hawkins, described as a blend of Led Zeppelin and The Verve with a fresh contemporary edge
+Following up their single ‘Back on the Line’, Dirty Laces returned to the legendary Parr Street studios to record their last single ‘You’.
+Since its release, the psychedelic rock anthem has been praised by BBC Radio 6’s Chris Hawkins, described as a blend of Led Zeppelin and The Verve with a fresh contemporary edge.